gaia-dpci/GaiaXPy/docs/source/caveats.rst

 Regarding the operating system used, an installation issue has been reported when using a system older than macOS Monterey 12.1.

-So far, no issues have been reported with Linux
+So far, no issues have been reported with other operating systems.